PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 2. Download warehouse data, ('wget') UniProt and ChEBI, into $CPATH2_HOME/tmp/:
 - wget ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/taxonomic_divisions/uniprot_sprot_human.dat.gz
-and rename it to, e.g., UNIPROT_HUMAN.YYYYMMDD.gz (name is to be constructed from the corresponding line in metadata.conf, i.e. IDENTIFIER.VERSION.EXT; .gz (single file), .zip (multi- or single-file) archives are currently supported, and no extension or other one means the data is not compressed, process as is)
+and rename it to, e.g., UNIPROT_HUMAN.YYYYMMDD.gz (name is to be constructed from the corresponding line in metadata.conf, i.e. IDENTIFIER.EXT; .gz (single file), .zip (multi- or single-file) archives are currently supported, and no extension or other one means the data is not compressed, process as is)
 - wget ftp://ftp.ebi.ac.uk/pub/databases/chebi/SDF/ChEBI_complete.sdf.gz, etc.